This easy-to-make, mouthwatering recipe for homemade cinnamon muffins is a tried and true breakfast choice that you can whip up in no time!

 Snickerdoodle cookies have just the right about of cinnamon, sugar, and crispness to make the perfect combination for your taste buds.

-Same goes for these cinnamon muffins except that they’re crisp on the outside and moist on the inside.
+Same goes for these cinnamon sugar muffins except that they’re crisp on the outside and moist on the inside.

 Mmm!
 So good!

 First, melt 6 tablespoons of butter and pour into a large mixing bowl.

 Then, add 3/4 cup of granulated sugar to the melted butter and whisk together until completely combined.

 Second, add 2 eggs and 1 teaspoon of vanilla extract to your mixture.

 Again, use your whisk to blend well until the mixture is thoroughly combined.

 Step 3: Mix Flour, Baking Soda, & Salt